AduriLikhita/UNP_Project-BI-with-Power-BI_Unemployment/README.md

 4.We have designed a map representation for our data but to make it even more understandable we turned our graph to a heat map.

+Insights:

+Unemployment rate is peak during the recession period

+1) Lesotho (LSO) is the highest country with unemployment rate of 30.40

+2)Qatar (QAT) is in the least among all the countries with 0.57

+3)Globally the average unemployment rate is 8.01

+4)The COVID-19 global recession is unique in many aspects and has Drastic fall in the year of 2019-21

+5)Unemployment rate is also based on regional disparities

+6)The intensity of the heatmap is higher in the Europe continent.
+This means that the unemployment rate is higher in this region

 Key Highlights:

 1.Contributed to the creation of sophisticated KPIs and dynamic, interactive powerbi interfaces.